Drunk Angel and Hiding Devil: Introduction and Motivation

 A random walk is a mathematical process which is used to describe a random move of an object in a mathematical space.
-Over the past one hundred years, this method has been dramatically grown up and applied to many scientific areas such as~\cite{Curado2022,Doyle1984,Gatto2018,Kang2004,Nash1959,Novikov2020,Wang2018}.
+Over the past one hundred years, this method has been dramatically evolved and applied to many scientific areas.
 An elementary example of a random walk study is when it takes place on graphs.
-For a graph $G$, a random walk on $G$ is defined as the Markov chain $X_{k}, k \geq 0$ whose each step moves from the vertex $x$ to the vertex $y$ with the probability $\frac{1}{|N[x]|}$ if $y \in N[x]$ and with the probability $0$ if $y \notin N[x]$.
-Random walks on graphs are used to present structures of computer and electrical networks.
-For examples, see \cite{Bartal2002,Isler2005,Koolen2016,Tetali1991}.
+For a graph $G$, a random walk on $G$ can be defined as the Markov chain $\{X_{k}, k \geq 0\}$ where each step moves from the vertex $x$ to the vertex $y$ with the probability $\frac{1}{|N[x]|}$ if $y \in N[x]$ and with the probability $0$ if $y \notin N[x]$.
+Random walks on graphs have been used to present structures of computer and electrical networks.
+For examples, see \cite{bartal2002more,curado2022anew,doyle1984random,gatto2018saddlepoint,isler2005randomized,kang2004random,koolen2016collection,nash1959random,novikov2020random,tetali1991random,wang2018expected}.

-The angel game appeared in Berlekamp et. al \cite{Berlekamp1982} and has been popularized by Conway \cite{Conway1996} in 1996.
+The angel game appeared in Berlekamp et. al \cite{berlekamp2018winning} and has been popularized by Conway \cite{conway1996angel} in 1996.
 In the classical version, the game is played on a $2$-dimensional infinite grid graph, $\mathbb{Z}^2$.
-It consists of 2 players, the angel and the devil, who play alternatively.
-Initially, the angel lands on some vertex, $(0,0)$ says.
-In her turn, she leaps to a vertex at distance at most $c$, the \emph{power} of the angel, from her current position.
+It consists of 2 players, the angel and the devil, who play alternately.
+Initially, the angel lands on some vertex, $(0,0)$ say.
+In her turn, she leaps to another vertex at distance at most $c$, the \emph{power} of the angel, from her current position.
 In each turn of the devil, he destroys one vertex.
-The angel cannot land on this vertex along the game.
+Afterwards, the angel cannot land on this vertex during the game.
 The angel loses if she is caged in a closed shape accumulated by the destroyed vertices.
 The angel wins if she has a strategy to escape forever.
 Both players play optimally.
-It is known that for $c = 1$, the devil wins \cite{Berlekamp1982}.
-In 1996, Conway \cite{Conway1996} proved that if the angel always moves upward (the angel moves from $(x,y)$ to $(x^*,y^*)$ for which $y^* \ge y$), then the devil wins.
-For $c \ge 2$, the proof has been presented independently by Kloster \cite{Kloster2007} and M\'ath\'e \cite{Mathe} that the angel of power at least 2 wins.
+It is known that for $c = 1$, the devil wins \cite{berlekamp2018winning}.
+In 1996, Conway \cite{conway1996angel} proved that if the angel always moves upward (the angel moves from $(x,y)$ to $(x^*,y^*)$ for which $y^* \ge y$), then the devil wins.
+For $c \ge 2$, the proof has been presented independently by Kloster \cite{kloster2007solution} and M\'ath\'e \cite{mathe2007angel} that the angel of power at least 2 wins.